Schibsted-Tech-Polska/php-content-stylizer/README.md

 $stylizer->addTag('br', '<br>');
 ```

-If we define `br` tag, Stylizer will also add line break in every place in text before every `\n` sign occurence.
+If we define `br` tag, Stylizer will also add line break in every place in text before `PHP_EOL` sign occurence.